 We went to Reli Travel and Tours Agency in SM Megamall for our visa processing a month before our travel date.
 One month is not recommended now due to the number of applications.
 They advised applying two months before with prepared documents.
 Regular visa handling is P700, but we got ours only at P450 at the travel expo.

 Our supposedly 5:10 PM flight was delayed for 2 hours.
 And oh, you need to pay that travel tax of P1,620.

 11:30 PM – Arrival to Incheon International Airport

-It was already late and the arrival hall is quiet already.
-Before our trip, I contacted a rental van to pick us up in the airport because we are 15 in the group and the airport express is already close.
-The van is 160,000 KRW (7,300 PHP) for 14 people.
-It’s almost the same price of the airport limousine bus that’s available during midnight.
+It was already late, and the arrival hall is quiet already.
+Before our trip, I contacted a rental van to pick us up at the airport because we are 15 in the group, and the airport express was already after 11 PM.
+The van costed 160,000 KRW (7,300 PHP) for 14 people.
+It’s almost the same price as the airport limousine bus that’s available at midnight.
 Nevertheless, my family loved the van, lakas maka artista.

 Driver’s WhatsApp/Viber Number: +82 10 4080 1483

 12:30 AM – Self Check-in in our Airbnb